maxmekiska/C-PlusPlus-Projects/README.md

 The code represents a simplified Monte Carlo simulation which throws virtually a needle many times over while counting hits if x<sub>tip</sub> is < 0.
 Finally, the numerical solution is estimated by dividing N<sub>hits</sub>  by the total number of throws.
 Additionally, based on the resulting probability we can estimate π value by: 2 / probability<sub>estimated</sub>

-References:
+#### References:
 Theory of content:

-Notes from my course: Methods and Data Analytics in Risk Assessment delivered by Christoph Feinauer, Fabrizio Pittorino, Enrico Malatesta at Bocconi University – Spring 2020
+<br/>Notes from my course: Methods and Data Analytics in Risk Assessment delivered by Christoph Feinauer, Fabrizio Pittorino, Enrico Malatesta at Bocconi University – Spring 2020

 Uniform random number computation: